 We also will scan portions of items from our collection for e-reserves.
-To have a chapter or two scanned (must be less than 10% of entire work) for E-Reserves and uploaded to Blackboard, you must submit an Electronic Reserve Request form.
-You must also make us a Course Builder for your class on Blackboard.
+To have a chapter or two scanned (must be less than 10% of entire work) for e-reserves, submit an Electronic Reserve Request form.

-You are encouraged to contact your library liaison to inquire whether the reserve material you need are available electronically, or if what you need can be found online.
+Instructors are encouraged to contact their library liaison to inquire whether the reserve material you need are available electronically, or if what you need can be found online.
 Please contact us, or your library liaison, if you have any questions.

 Fall Semester – July 30